MicrosoftDocs/MIMDocs/MIMDocs/reference/how-provision-users-adds.md

 For more information, see the Create a Management Agent Run Profile in FIM Help.

+>[!Important]
-**Important:** Verify that provisioning is enabled in your environment.
+ Verify that provisioning is enabled in your environment.
 You can do this by running the script, Using Windows PowerShell to Enable Provisioning (http://go.microsoft.com/FWLink/p/?LinkId=189660). |                                                                                |

 ## Configuring the FIM Service